-To repeal section 452.375, RSMo, and to enact in lieu thereof one new section relating to child custody arrangements.
+To repeal section 452.375, RSMo, and to enact in lieu thereof one new section relating to the custody of children.

 Be it enacted by the General Assembly of the state of Missouri, as follows:

 Section A. Section 452.375, RSMo, is repealed and one new section enacted in lieu thereof, to be known as section 452.375, to read as follows: